A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Details of various EoSs

+Therefore, the solutions can be found by solving Eq. (\ref{eq:sol_wcrR}).
+We find that the qualitative nature of the solutions remains similar to Fig. \ref{fig:eos_wcr}, i.e., the compression ratio increases with $\epsilon_{\rm cr}$.

-\subsection{Relation between w$_{\rm cr}$ and $\epsilon_{\rm cr}$}
+\subsubsection{Relation between w$_{\rm cr}$ and $\epsilon_{\rm cr}$}

-The relation between w$_{\rm cr}$-EoS and $\epsilon_{\rm cr}$-EoS is obtained as follows.
+The relation between w$_{\rm cr}$-EoS and $\epsilon_{\rm cr}$-EoS can be obtained as follows.
 From Eq. (\ref{eq:wcr}), we note that the value of $w_{\rm cr}$ depends on the downstream CR and gas pressures.
-The CR pressure ($\mathcal{P}_{\rm cr,2}$) is already provided in Eq. (\ref{eq:pcr2}).
-The remaining quatity, $\mathcal{P}_{\rm g,2}$, can be obtained using momentum conservation equation, Eq. (\ref{eq:mom_c2}), which gives
+In $\epsilon_{\rm cr}$-EOS, the downstream CR pressure ($\mathcal{P}_{\rm cr,2}$) is already parameterized by $\epsilon_{\rm cr}$, which is given in Eq. (\ref{eq:pcr2}).
+The remaining quantity, $\mathcal{P}_{\rm g,2}$, can be obtained using the momentum conservation equation, Eq. (\ref{eq:mom_c2}), which gives